 Opening Hours: Monday to Sunday, 10am to 5pm

-Best Time Of Year To See Manatees In Fort Lauderdale
+Best Time Of Year To See Manatees

 The best time to see manatees in Fort Lauderdale is between April and October.

-The manatees which live in Fort Lauderdale only breed in warm waters.
+The manatees that live in Fort Lauderdale only breed in warm waters.
 From April to October, the water is warm so the manatees eat, sleep, socialize and hang around in the toasty waters of Fort Lauderdale.

 During the winter months it gets too cold for them in Fort Lauderdale so they migrate further south to places like Key West.